H.266 VVC vs AV1, Which is Better?

 It is known that the slow adoption of VVC's predecessor HEVC is partly caused by its licensing complexity, which is charged by three licensing pools and multiple licensing entities.
 H.266 VVC is a royalty-bearing codec but its licensing model remains unclear.
 Some are worried that VVC will have royalties and patent pool opacity as HEVC.
 To avoid this, Fraunhofer states that "A uniform and transparent licensing model based on the FRAND principle (i.e., fair, reasonable, and non-discriminatory) is planned to be established for the use of standard-essential patents related to H.266/VVC."
 The Media Coding Industry Forum (MC-IF) is established for this purpose.

-On the contrary, AV1 is royalty-free.
+On the contrary, AV1 is open, royalty-free for next-gen media delivery.
 It means that users can enjoy 30% better compression than HEVC (VVC is 50% better) without paying the royalty expenses.
-The cost savings gives AV1 an edge over VVC.
+The cost savings gives AV1 an edge over VVC codec.

 In addition to the big advantage of free royalty, AV1 is also better than VVC for its wider adoption by far.
 Netflix used AV1 to stream titles on Android, and YouTube also adopts AV1 video codec in some devices.
 AV1 hardware decoders are also found in new processors like Amlogic S905X4 Mediatek Dimensity 1000+.
-With Apple, Amazon, Netflix, NVIDIA, ARM, Facebook, Microsoft, and Google being AOMedia members, we continue to see the adoption for AV1 on Vimeo, Facebook, other streaming platforms, and hardware.
+With Apple, Amazon, Netflix, NVIDIA, ARM, Facebook, Microsoft, and Google being AOMedia members, we continue to see the adoption for AV1 on Vimeo, Facebook, other streaming platforms, and hardware, such as the Nvidia GeForce RTX 30 series GPUs and AMD Radeon RX 6000 series.

-[Updated] The Chrome 90 adopts the AV1 codec for optimized video conferencing with WebRTC.
+[Updated!]
+The Chrome 90 adopts the AV1 codec for optimized video conferencing with WebRTC.
 The new codec should improve compression efficiency and reduce bandwidth consumption while improving video quality, and improve connectivity on low bandwidth connections.
 More than that, FFmepg 4.4 now supports AV1 hardware-accelerated decoding and AV1 CPU encoding.
+DaVinci Resolve updated to support AV1 codec in version 17.2 on May 2021.

 H.266 VVC will be used on various applications such as gaming and adaptive streaming.
 As H.266 VCC will be licensed by (MC-IF), a group made up of 30 companies, we may expect a smoother adoption of VVC.
 However, both the software and hardware with support to VVC is under development.